-2018-19 CDCPS-Prospect, Faithfulness to Charter Objective 1: CDCPS-Prospect will have high academic achievement district and will enable its student to have high academic and peeighth grade. ersonal choic ces after they graduate from the Measure 1: Annually, 75% of public or private secondary school institutions that enroll CDCPS-Prospect graduates and that base their admission on student achievement will agree or strongly agree that CDCPS students whom they enrolled were well prepared for academic and personal success.
-Met 85% of public or private secondary school institutions that enrolled CDCPS-Prospect graduates and that based their admission on student achievement agreed or strongly agreed (on a scale of strongly agree, agree, neutral, disagree, o strongly disagree) that CDCPS students whom they enrolled were well prepared for academic and personal success.
-Objective 2: Objective: CDCPS-Prospect will have programs and involvement in their child's education. policies that : encoura ge strong parent Measure 1: Annually, the first parent teacher conference in the year will have 100% parent participation.
-Met confere t parent teacher ence in the year had 100% 400) parent participation.
-Measure 2: Parent groups at CDCPS-Prospect will be formed each year and will meet at least bimonthly: regular PAB and special needs PAB.
-Met Board a times (r the spe Council ular Parent Advisory It CDCPS-Prospect met 9 monthly Sept-May), and cial needs Parent Advisory at CDCPS-Prospect met 9 monthly Sept-May).
+Average NA 11 3-8 Measure 3: Annually, the average ranking (for all MCAS type Science tested grade levels) of CDCPS-Prospect with all Partially Met 2018 MCAS Science Lawrence public schools (excluding other CDCPS schools) will be in the top 20%, as measured by the percentage of students Number Rank Percent Rank scoring in the Advanced and Proficient performance categories combined.
+Grade 5 3/12 25 Grade 8 1/11 9 Average 3-8 NA 17 Measure 4: Annually, 75% of public or private secondary school institutions that enroll CDCPS-Prospect graduates and that base their admission on student achievement will agree or strongly agree that CDCPS students whom they enrolled were well prepared for academic and personal success.
+Met 85% of public or private secondary school institutions that enrolled CDCPS-Prospect graduates and that based their admission on student achievement agreed or strongly agreed (on a scale of strongly agree, agree, neutral, disagree, or strongly disagree) that CDCPS students whom they enrolled were well prepared for academic and personal success.
+Objective 2: Objective: CDCPS-Prospect will have programs and involvement in their child's education. policies that t encourage s strong pare nt Measure 1: Annually, the first parent teacher conference in the year will have 100% parent participation.
+Met The first pa conference (400 of 400 in the year had 100% Measure 2: Parent groups at CDCPS-Prospect will be formed each year and will meet at least bimonthly: regular PAB and special needs PAB.
+Met The regular Parent Advisory Board at CDCPS-Prospect met 9 times (monthly Sept-May), and the special needs Parent Advisory Council at CDCPS-Prospect met 9 times (monthly Sept-May).
+Measure 3: Parent Involvement - 75% of parents agree or strongly agree that CDCPS-Prospect provides them with Met 2018-19 Pa Results: multiple opportunities to partner and share in their child's school experience.
+Parent Involveme 93% ent Objective 3: CDCPS-Prospect will make sure that parents are in a physical, emotional, and multicultural aspects of their child's ex hing metho ds and

-Measure 3: Parent Involvement - 75% of parents agree or strongly agree that CDCPS-Prospect provides them with multiple opportunities to partner and share in their child's school experience.
-Met 2018-19 Parent Survey Results: 93% Objective 3: CDCPS-Prospect will make sure that parents are in a igreement v vith the teaching n nethods and physical, emotional, and multicultural aspects of their child's ex perience at school.
 Measure 1: Academic learning - 75% of parents agree or Met 2018-19 Parent S urvey Results strongly agree that CDCPS-Prospect consistently adheres to: 1) High scholastic achievement for all students in English Prospect Language Arts, Mathematics, Science, Social Studies, and Use of Technology; 2) Attention to the individual learning styles of Response Rate 78% (313 of 400) each child.
-Scholastic Achievement 96% Individual Learning Styles 89% Measure 2: Social environment - 75% of parents agree or Met 2018-19 Parent Survey Results strongly agree that CDCPS-Prospect consistently adheres to: 1) Prospect Physical and emotional safety for each student and faculty member of the school community; and 2) Respect by students and faculty for the multi-cultural aspects of the Lawrence community.
-Physical & Emotional Safety 89% Multicultural Aspects 94% Opportunities to Partner 93%
+Scholastic Achievement 96% Individual Learning Styles 89% Measure 2: Social environment - 75% of parents agree or Met 2018-19 Parent S urvey Results strongly agree that CDCPS-Prospect consistently adheres to: 1) Prospect Physical and emotional safety for each student and faculty member of the school community; and 2) Respect by students and faculty for the multi-cultural aspects of the Lawrence community.
+Physical & Emotional Safety 89% Multicultural Aspects 94%